Fertility treatment

 30 – 40 % of patients with endometriosis are unable to conceive.

-According to some statistics, a women’s fertility peaks in her early twenties and start to decline as early as 27.
-By the time a women is 35 her chances of conceiving are reduced by 50%, and this reduces further to 20% at the age of forty.
+According to some statistics, a woman’s fertility peaks in her early twenties and starts to decline as early as 27.
+By the time a woman is 35, her chances of conceiving are reduced by 50%, and this reduces further to 20% at the age of forty.
 While these statistics may be valid, there are ways a woman of almost any age can increase her chances of conception.

 Research shows that even young women using IVF techniques have only a 20 – 30% chance of conceiving (at a cost of tens of thousands rands per attempt).